Shouting Masquerading As Singing: Reasons why so many singers are just yelling

 So what don’t you get told about singing?

-If it took the gifted but young Pavarotti a minimum of 6 years** to train his voice properly, you MUST understand that true and full development of the voice takes concerted, intentional, focused effort sustained over a period of years to achieve the kind of voice you can throw whatever you like at.
+So remember: if it took the gifted but young Pavarotti a minimum of 6 years to train his voice properly, we MUST understand this.
+That true and full development of the voice takes concerted, intentional, focused effort sustained over a period of years to achieve the kind of voice you can throw whatever you like at.

 Five More Songs from the Last Week